Caravelle Ranch - Things to Do

 Two rivers and a network of trails and unpaved roads provide easy access to a variety of habitats.

 Caravelle is one of only a handful of wildlife management areas that offers special opportunity dove hunts.
 These popular hunts draw people from as far away as Tampa and Orlando.
 A supervised youth hunt is also available.
 The deer population is good, and the turkey, dove and gray squirrel populations are excellent.
-Check the regulations summary, area map and hunt calendar before you visit.
+Check the regulations summary brochure and hunt calendar before you visit.

 Largemouth bass, channel catfish, white catfish, and brown and yellow bullheads may be caught on the Ocklawaha River.
 Fishing is good in May and June between the Rodman Reservoir and St Johns River.
 Fishing is excellent on Camp Branch Creek, a small waterway that flows through a portion of the area.
 Carry appropriate licenses and permits.